You can update an existing App by changing its underlying configuration and then deploying those changes. There are multiple ways you can do this:

 The App Services Admin UI: a web application built into MongoDB Atlas.
 It includes a graphical interface for anything you want to configure in your App.

-The Realm CLI: a command line tool that you can use to configure and deploy your App locally.
+The App Services CLI: a command line tool that you can use to configure and deploy your App locally.
 You work directly with your App's underlying configuration files.

 The Admin API: a REST API that you can use to configure and deploy your App programmatically.
 Admin API requests read and write your App's underlying configuration files.